google/vizier/README.md

 The simplest way is to run the provided `install.sh`.
 It installs the necessary dependencies, and builds the relevant protobuf libraries needed for the service.

 ## User API: Running Vizier
-An example of the entire server + client loop running locally can be found in `vizier/service/vizier_client_test.py`.
+An example of the entire server + client loop running locally can be found in the unit test file `vizier/service/vizier_client_test.py`.
 We also present the core components of the example below:

 ### Running the Server
-An example is provided at `vizier/run_vizier_server.py`.
+An example is provided at `vizier/demos/run_vizier_server.py`.
 To start the Vizier service, the standard way via GRPC is to do the following on the host machine:

 ```python
 import grpc